-C. Community Band (E)
+D. Community Band (E)

 The Community Band is open to all students already having a background in instrumental music by audition.
-The Pep Band provides an opportunity for instrumental students to perform popular styles of music in a small group setting.
-The Pep Band performs at some athletic events and various concerts.

-D. Entertainers (E)
+E. Entertainers (E)

 The Entertainers are a select group of singers.
 Emphasis is upon popular repertoire and choreographed performance.
 The Entertainers perform often for various civic and school functions.